IAB24/tech201_oop/README.md

 ## What are benefits of using OOP?
-Python was designed with an object-oriented approach.
-OOP offers the following
-advantages:

 - Provides a clear program structure, which makes it easy to map real world problems and their solutions.
 - Facilitates easy maintenance and modification of existing code.